apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 ## Windows Phone 7 Quirks

-Invoking the native camera application while your device is connected via Zune does not work, and triggers an error callback.
+Invoking the native camera application while the device is connected via Zune does not work, and triggers an error callback.

 ## Tizen Quirks